 <user>: username for authentication, 32 octets.
-Can be set as part of "address" or separately by srvParmTag> parameter "user".
+Can be set as part of "address" and/or separately by <srvParmTag> parameter "user".
+If set in both parameters at the same time, only the one given in the "address" parameter will be used, ignoring the one given in <srvParmTag> parameter "user".

 <passwd>: password for authentication, 32 octets.
-Can be set as part of "address" or separately by srvParmTag> parameter "passwd". <path>: path of file or directory.
+Can be set as part of "address" and/or separately by <srvParmTag> parameter "passwd".
+If set in both parameters at the same time, only the one given in the "address" parameter will be used, ignoring the one given in <srvParmTag> parameter "passwd".

+<path>: path of file or directory.

-4. HTTP HTTP client URL
+4. HTTP